ENCODE-DCC/long-rna-seq-pipeline/dnanexus/Readme.md

                          The alignment signals are filtered into uniquely mapped vs. all mapped reads.
 - quant-rsem           - Takes a STAR genome aligned bam (single or paired-end) and an RSEM index tarred, gzipped file.
                          This step produces two quantification csv files, one for genes and one for transcripts.
+- mad-qc               - Takes two RSEM gene quantification files and calculates the Mean Absolute Deviation and correlations.
+This step produces a plot (png) file and some QC metric values.

 ---------
 ## Flow